 I will be instating a formal and routine creative practice as part of my life.

 Sketching has been life changing – it has given me the ability to depict what I see and reflect on it similar to the power written words have given me.
 My creative practice is to routinely document what I see in the world that inspires me or that I find beautiful.
 This will be housed in a physical notebook I carry.
 I first take a photograph of said inspiration and follow it with a sketch to understand the form that inspired emotion.

 A part of my skillset is the ability to synthesize and translate inspiration into new manifestations of idea.
 Whether that is in a form of a physical object, digital, or both.
 I’m 27 now, I only have so many more ‘projects’ left in me.

 Working on myself in this way will create a rich inner abundance of creative confidence.
 A unique signature.
 I am not an ‘artist’ by the ordinary means.
 But I want whatever I create to have my signature.
 Similar to how Eames or Dieter Rams are known for their iconic designs, I want my name to be synonymous with a portfolio of designs, of meaningful work.
-I would love to be a Kandinsky, a Picasso of my craft.
-Is that too ambitious?

 For the past 18 days, I’ve been sketching full time, 8 hours a day under my mentor in China.
 I call this time of my life, my creative sabbatical.
 By the time I return to America, I would have spent approximately 330 hours studying under my mentor.
 I am motivated to develop my visual imagination which includes thinking in perspective, industrial design sketching, and increased capacity to conjure up new forms and worlds.